-Whether you're a triathlete or a day hiker, a rock climber or a golfer, there is a section of New York State reserved just for you.
-Bike from Albany to Cohoes along the Mohawk River.
-Climb the famous Modern Times route (5.8+) at the Shawangunks climbing reserve.
-Drop a hook in Lake Cayuga.
-Or pack a picnic and head to one of the historic gardens in Hyde Park.
+Whatever your desire, there is a section of New York State reserved just for you.
+Take to the water in a canoe or kayak or raft the Hudson.
+Hike through the Adirondack High Peaks, or climb the famous Modern Times route (5.8+) at the Shawangunks climbing reserve.
+Drop a hook in Lake Cayuga or cast a fly across the Ausable River for a new fishing experience.
+Get a picnic lunch ready and head to one of the historic gardens in Hyde Park.
 New York is an adventurer's paradise, so pack a bag, grab a friend and point your compass towards the Empire State.